Do-it-Yourself Incubator Ideas

-As the promise of spring is creeping around the corner, some poultry lovers are ordering their chicks, poults and ducklings online from hatcheries, contacting breeders or (like me) calling all of farm supply stores to find out when their first chick delivery is.
-Other poultry lovers are filling their incubator to hatch out their new spring flock.
+As the promise of spring is creeping around the corner, some poultry lovers are ordering their chicks, poults, and ducklings online from hatcheries, contacting breeders, or (like me) calling all farm supply stores to find out when their first chick delivery is.
+Other poultry lovers are filling their incubators to hatch out their new spring flock.

 Incubators can be very pricey and once you figure in all of the add-ons, it can really strike the pocket hard.
 Wouldn’t you rather spend your $$$ on eggs?